phylogram/textpatternrecognition/README.md

 - adding a replacement functionality,
 - adding alternative search functions instead of regex.
 RegEx may perform badly in some cases, see: https://flashtext.readthedocs.io/en/latest/
   - which is not build in the parent class for inheriting.
 That could cause some troubles later.
+    - also sister class expects also regex match.
+Changing this in brother class would break brother class functionality.
+Since sister class is in hierarchical relationship to brother class, it would make sense to reflect this in OO.